maihd/cjson/README.md

 - Visual Studio Natvis.
 - String as UTF8.

 ## Limits
 - No scientific number
 - Not use state machine for parsing
 - Not the best, the fastest json parser
+- Parsing require a preallocated large buffers (cannot detect buffer size requirement), buffer not an allocator (I dont often store the json value as persitent, just temp for parsing levels, game data)
+- Use longjmp to handling error, jump from error point to parse function call, which is have 2 disadvantages:
+    - longjmp may works different over platforms
+    - longjmp depends on stdlib, not work on freestanding platforms

 ## Examples
 Belove code from Json_TokenTest.c: